These are some of the most popular and most interesting things to do in Santa Barbara.

 A self-guided walking tour covers some of Santa Barbara's oldest and most fascinating architectural landmarks.
 You can find a map on the Santa Barbara Car Free website and a podcast audio tour on the city visitor bureau site.

 Just offshore and beautifully unspoiled, the Channel Islands which have never been part of the mainland are California's version of the Galapagos.
 You have to take a boat trip to get there, and it will take most of a day.

 It's fascinating to watch people whacking balls around with mallets while riding a horse.
 Santa Barbara is one of the few places in California where you can watch them do it.

 Polo season runs from April through October, and anyone can watch at the Santa Barbara Polo and Racquet Club.

 Often called the "Queen of the Missions" it's a few blocks inland from the State Street shopping area.
 Its classical-styled exterior was copied from an early architecture book.
 The interior is the most beautiful of the California missions.

-You'll need an appointment to take one of their guided tours, and they're closed in the winter.
-Get all the details for visiting at their website.
+Be aware that you'll need an appointment to take one of their guided tours, and they're closed in the winter.